 “Tell me the truth and I’ll help, I promise.”

-Kurtis turned, enervated, and pulled the knife of the map.
+Kurtis turned, enervated, and pulled the knife off the map.

 “I don’t need your fucking help!
 I need a fucking helicopter!
 Now!”

 Another explosion sounded closer.
-The ceiling lamp ranged and a thin layer of dust fell on them.
+The ceiling lamp vibrated and a thin layer of dust fell on them.

 Kendrick snapped to attention.

-“I’m a damn colonel, and you, a private ex-soldier, a deserter.
+“I’m a damn colonel, and you were only a caporal, you’re an ex-soldier.
 This is not for you...”

 The colonel gaped.